Award Leader Training

 What's it all about?

-The Adventurous Journey section gives participants the opportunity to engage in adventurous activities in new environments.
-The idea is to take them out of their comfort zones - to travel away from habitation, using any non-motorised mode of transport (which can be mixed to make the journey more interesting) - all while staying within a safe setting achieved through suitable training and supervision.
+The Adventurous Journey section gives participants the opportunity to do adventurous activities in new environments, as part of a group of four to seven participants.
+The idea is to take the group (which cannot be a family group) out of their comfort zones - to travel away from habitation, using any non-motorised mode of transport (which can be mixed to make the journey more interesting) - all while staying within a safe setting achieved through suitable training and supervision.

 Non-motorised modes of transport include walking, cycling (not e-bikes), horse riding and self-powered water transport such as kayaking, rafting and canoeing.